 Commercial and Recreational Fishing Licenses – What’s The Difference?

-When applying for a fishing license, you’ll have to choose between commercial or recreational fishing licenses.
+When applying for a fishing license, you must choose between commercial or recreational fishing licenses.
 Here are the differences between the two:

 Recreational Licenses vs. Commercial Licenses

 If you are fishing for leisure, you can get a recreational license.
 This is a basic license for recreational fishers – people fishing for pleasure or to put food on the table.
-You must obtain a commercial license if you plan to fish to sell your catch.
+You must obtain a commercial license to fish to sell your catch.

 Florida Fishing Licenses

 People with a saltwater fishing license can only catch saltwater fish, even if it’s just a catch-and-release.
-Saltwater fishing is done from a beach, off rocks, from a pier, or on a boat.
+Saltwater fishing is done from a beach, off rocks, pier, or boat.
 Saltwater fishing is a generalized term used for any method of fishing in the ocean or intercoastal waterways.
 A saltwater fishing license is required to attempt to take any native or non-native marine organisms, such as crabs, lobsters, and aquatic plants.

 A saltwater fishing license and permits exemptions: